mrkshm/django-ninja-api-starter/docs/celery-and-redis.md

    - Add a health check endpoint for Celery.
    - Consider using `django-celery-beat` for scheduled tasks.
    - Document how to run Django, Celery workers, and optionally Celery beat in production.

 ---

+## Data Export Function Requirements (as discussed)

+- **Scope:** Organization-scoped export.
+An org admin (or user with permission) can export all data belonging to their organization.
+- **Included Data:**
+  - All users/members of the organization (with email, name, role, language, etc.)
+  - All organization domain entities (contacts, images, tags, etc.)
+  - Creator/owner fields for each entity
+  - All relevant audit fields (timestamps, etc.)
+- **Format:** JSON (for structured data), zipped for compression.
+If needed, multiple files (e.g., data.json, images/) can be included in the zip.
+- **Delivery:**
+  - Export file is uploaded to S3 (or the configured storage backend)
+  - User receives a signed download link (valid for a limited time)
+  - No email attachments (to avoid size limits)
+- **Trigger:** Export is requested by an org admin (via UI or API).
+Only users with appropriate org permissions can trigger the export.
+- **Notification:** User is notified (email or in-app) when the export is ready, with the download link.
+- **Retention:** Export files are retained for 7 days after creation, then automatically deleted.
+For S3 storage, this is enforced using an S3 bucket lifecycle policy.
+- **Security:** Only authorized users can access the export.
+Signed URLs expire after a set period.

+---